MileHacker Logo

 Cultural Institutions

-• El Gouna Museum: Shows local art and the town's development.
+• El Gouna Museum: Shows regional art and the town's development.

-• El Gouna Aquarium: Glimpse Red Sea marine life up close.
+• El Gouna Aquarium: Glimpse Red Sea marine life from a short distance.

 Iconic Beaches